orenccl/Winsock-MultiThread-Server/README.md

 ![](https://img.shields.io/github/license/orenccl/Winsock-Multi-Client-Server)

 ## The Plan
-Learn how to careat a Winsock-Multi-Client-Server, and record how I learn it.
+Learn how to careat a Winsock-Multi-Client-Server by using windows API, and record how I learn it.

 ## Why using C++?
 ### Pros